axibase/atsd/rule-engine/window.md

 ### Triggers

 Response actions can be triggered whenever window status changes as well as at scheduled intervals when the status is `REPEAT`.
-Triggers for each action type are configured and executed separately.
+Triggers for each action are configured and executed separately.

 ### Status Events